gomorpheus/morpheus-docs/administration/policies/policies.rst

 Configuration options for Max Resources Policies:

 Max Containers
-    Sets the max number of Containers for the Group or Cloud the Policy is added to.
+    Sets the maximum combined total of Containers in Instances per Policy Scope.
 Max Cores
-    Sets the max number of total of Cores combined for Instances in the Group or Cloud the Policy is added to.
+    Sets the maximum combined total of Cores in Instances per Policy Scope.
 Max Hosts
-    Sets the max number of total Hosts in the Group or Cloud the Policy is added to.
+    Sets the maximum total of Hosts per Policy Scope.
 Max Memory
-    Sets the max number of total of RAM combined for Instances in the Group or Cloud the Policy is added to.
+    Sets the maximum combined total of RAM (capacity) for Instances per Policy Scope.
 Max Storage
-    Sets the max number of total of Storage combined for Instances in the Group or Cloud the Policy is added to.
+    Sets the maximum combined total of Storage (capacity) for Instances per Policy Scope.
 Max VMs
-    Sets the max number of Virtual Machines for the Group or Cloud the Policy is added to.
+    Sets the maximum total of managed Virtual Machines per Policy Scope.
-Tenants
+Scope

+TENANTS
     Leave blank for the Policy to apply to all Tenants, or search for and select Tenants to enforce the Policy on specific Tenants.

 User Creation